SDCopy-App/SDCopyManual/README.md

 # Steps to prepare the target disk

-1. Format the disk with supported file system, like exFat.
+1. Format the disk with supported file system, like exFAT.
 1. Put a folder in disk named ```Target```.

 ## Warning